SKaaalper/oasis-ai-bot/README.md

 - Put your proxy in file `proxy_list.js` format `http://username:pass@ip:port` 1 proxy for 1 provider

- *Sample format for no authenticator: `http://104.201.50.165:3128`
+ *Sample format for no username and password: `http://104.201.50.165:3128`

 so if you want create multiple providers you need to put multiple proxy there.

 **Free proxy for 7 days go here: https://dashboard.proxyscrape.com/v2/services/premium/ip-authentication/d0a61512-5605-46df-8653-7e7a3d26c830**

-  *Create Account
+  - Create Account

-  *Need 1 IP to authenticate just paste i to your server `curl http://ipinfo.io/`
+  - Need 1 IP to authenticate just paste i to your server `curl http://ipinfo.io/`

-  *Copy the IP address and authenticate and wait for 10Minutes
+  - Copy the IP address and authenticate and wait for 10Minutes

     **Take note only 7 Days Free**